j-koziel/j-koziel/README.md

 # Hi 👋 My name is Jonathan Koziel

-## On my way to become back-end web developer
+## On my way to become a back-end web developer

 I've been learning JavaScript for the last 2 years and Node.js for the past 3 months.
 To consolidate my JS I've been completing some projects from my online course.